 The meaning behind the word "Survivor" in the title of Devil Survivor is a combination of this and Screw Destiny—the main characters are told the major events of every day and the exact date of their (and most other peoples') deaths, and the goal of each day is to find a way to get around it.

-This is pretty much the driving force of any Zelda game.
+This is the driving force of any Zelda game.
 It's destiny that if you are a blond-haired boy who wears a green tunic at any point in his lifetime, you are morally/contractually bound to Save the Princess.

 There is, however, no specific prophecy or god stating that Link must save Zelda/Hyrule.
 Instead, it's almost always a case of Link choosing to save Zelda.
 There's only one instance where there's a prophecy, which is Zelda II: The Adventure of Link, in which he still technically has a choice.
 In other words, Link saves the day not because he's The Chosen One, but rather because he chooses to be The Chosen One.

-In most cases, Link is usually destined to be the one to save the day and is pretty much the only one who can use the Triforce of Courage and Master Sword since he is chosen for it.
+In most cases, Link is usually destined to be the one to save the day and is the only one who can use the Triforce of Courage and Master Sword since he is chosen for it.
 In The Legend of Zelda: The Wind Waker, the incarnation of Link in the game is not related to the Link from the legends.
 This means that this version of Link is not chosen by destiny and he has to prove to the gods that he is worthy of wielding the Master Sword AND the Triforce of Courage.

 In Ocarina of Time, destiny decides that Young Link is too young to wield the Master Sword- so it seals him away for seven years.

-Subverted in Quest for Glory I. The Muggles of Spielberg believe there's a prophecy concerning a hero who will restore the missing royal children and drive off the witch Baba Yaga, breaking her curse on the valley.
-Erasmus explains that the "prophecy" is actually just a counter-curse - put simply, a list of instructions on how to break the curse.
+Quest for Glory I. The Muggles of Spielberg believe there's a prophecy concerning a hero who will restore the missing royal children and drive off the witch Baba Yaga, breaking her curse on the valley.
+Erasmus explains that the "prophecy" is just a counter-curse - put simply, a list of instructions on how to break the curse.

-And in the sequel, Ad Avis invokes a prophecy to revive the evil djinn Iblis, which implies that he is guaranteed to win.
+In the sequel, Ad Avis invokes a prophecy to revive the evil djinn Iblis, which implies that he is guaranteed to win.
 It isn't until after you beat him that you learn that the prophecy Ad Avis was using was horrifically mistranslated.
 The true prophecy predicts that an attempt to revive Iblis would occur, but did not ensure that it would succeednote which does not, however, mean that it can't.